Filing and documentary requirementsGeneral filing requirements

 What are the usual closing documents that the underwriters or the initial purchasers require in public and private offerings of debt securities from the issuer or third parties?

-- certificates from the issuer’s officers addressed to the banks addressing various matters, including the absence of a material adverse change and the correctness of the representations and warranties in the underwriting agreement; and
+- certificates from the issuer’s officers certifying various matters, including the continued accuracy on the closing date of the representations and warranties in the underwriting or purchase agreement;

-- opinions and certificates addressed to the trustee, as required under the indenture.
+- opinions and certificates addressed to the trustee; and

 What are the typical fees for listing debt securities on the principal exchanges?